n91labs/BET-Backrooms-Escape-Together-trainer/README.md

 - Configurable pickup display distance, labels, distances, and tracers.
 - Readable item names instead of internal Blueprint class names.
 - Collected pickups and completed objectives are removed automatically.
-- Skeleton ESP with an independent toggle for supported entities, including Bacteria, Scratcher and entities on Level FUN and Level 232.
-Clump remains without skeleton rendering.
+- Skeleton ESP with an independent toggle for supported entities, including Bacteria, Scratcher, and entities on Level FUN and Level 232.
+- Clump remains without skeleton rendering.
-- Purple ESP highlighting for Fuse, Electrical Tape and Wire Bundle on Level 3.
+- Purple ESP highlighting for Fuse, Electrical Tape, and Wire Bundle on Level 3.
 - Level-specific support for generators, switches, valves, monitors, puzzle buttons, Level FUN locator arrows, and the red/yellow/green-light HUD.

 ### Structure map and radar